-We’ve pulled together our Top 5 Tips for making sure your property is ready as the temperatures drop, to ensure a stress-free Winter season.
+As the temperatures drop, we’ve pulled together our Top 5 Tips for making sure your property is ready for winter.

 Probably the most common issue that Landlords face over the winter season is burst pipes.
 It is estimated that a fifth of all insurance claims over the cold season are from Landlords that have suffered the effects of burst pipes in their properties.
 Don’t be one of the stats!
 Once the thermometer plummets below zero the pipes can freeze, blocking pipes and expanding to burst them.
 Empty properties are most at risk, so if you manage your own property, particularly a Student one, and your Tenants are planning to go away over the break, now’s the time remind them of their responsibilities and to leave their boiler on low when they go.
 If your Tenants do find a burst pipe, make sure they switch the water off immediately at the stopcock to prevent further damage.